CatLover91/learn-wp/README.md

 you just want to push an image file or something to the webserver fast.
 An FTP Client allows you to connect to the wordpress server manually for when you really need it, although if your theme is good enough then you shouldn't have to do this.
-Always make sure to configure your connection to use sftp instead of ftp, so you can be __s__ecure.
+Always make sure to configure your connection to use sftp instead of ftp, so you can be secure.

 Recommended clients:
 * [filezilla](https://filezilla-project.org/): The classic.
 It can do anything and run anywhere.
 Watch out for annoying freeware though, I have been burned in the past when I didn't read the installation screens and accidentally installed annoying crap.
 * [winscp](https://winscp.net/eng/download.php): It's ugly, but it is crazy fast.
 It is incredibly reliable but it is windows-only.
 I recommend it over filezilla
-* [cyberduck](https://cyberduck.io): OSX only and very reliable.
+* [cyberduck](https://cyberduck.io): very reliable and multiplatform.
 I recommend it over filezilla for OSX.

 The second tool that will be extremely helpful is a __Text Editor__.
 The literal swiss army knife of programming tools, you may need to use one to fix something that is randomly broken, or modify something